Tobel158/docs/docs/Concepts/glossary.md

 ## Consensus

 A system used by validators or miners to agree that each block of transactions in a blockchain is correct.
 The Terra blockchain uses the Tendermint consensus.
 Validators earn rewards for participating in consensus.
+Visit the [Tendermint official documentation site](https://docs.tendermint.com/) for more information.

 ## Cosmos-SDK